Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting: Methodology

 One intuitive and interpretable solution to model a complex multivariate distribution is to use a \textit{mixture of Multivariate Gaussian distributions}, which can represent or approximate practically any distribution of interest while being intuitive and easy to handle \citep{bishop1994mixture,hara2018network}.
 Furthermore, we use a \textit{dynamic mixture of multivariate zero-mean Gaussian distribution with a full covariance matrix} to model the distribution of spatiotemporally correlated errors and assume that the probability density function of the error can be formulated as a mixture of $K$ multivariate zero-mean Gaussian with dynamic (i.e., time-varying) mixture weights $\omega^k_t$:

-where ${\Sigma^k} \in \mathbb{R}^{NQ \times NQ}$ is the time-independent spatiotemporal covariance matrix for $k$-th component, and $\omega_t^k\ge 0$ is the time-varying weight (proportion) for $k$-th covariance matrix, which should be sum to 1, i.e., $\sum_{k=1}^K \omega_t^k = 1$, for any $t$.
+where ${\Sigma^k} \in \mathbb{R}^{NQ \times NQ}$ is the time-independent spatiotemporal covariance matrix for $k$-th component, and $\omega_t^k\ge 0$ is the time-varying weight (proportion) for the $k$-th covariance matrix, which should be sum to 1, i.e., $\sum_{k=1}^K \omega_t^k = 1$, for any $t$.
 Here, note that the mixture weight, $\omega_t^k$, is time-dependent (or input-dependent; $\omega_t^k = f_{\omega}(X_t)$), while the covariance matrix in the component distribution $\Sigma^k$ is not.
-This representation allows modeling the time-varying distribution of error distribution while remaining intuitive and interpretable by analyzing the component distribution.
+This representation allows modeling the time-varying distribution of error distribution while remaining intuitive and interpretable by analyzing the component distribution. { If the model fully captures the non-stationary residual process, the mixture weights converge to a single dominant mode, and the covariance matrices become diagonal with small variances. }

 However, this approach has a critical issue in computing the log-likelihood of this distribution, which requires high computation cost due to the large size of ${\Sigma^k}$ (i.e., $NQ\times NQ$).
 Directly learning such a large spatiotemporal covariance matrix (${\Sigma^k} \in \mathbb{R}^{NQ \times NQ}$) is infeasible when $N$ or $Q$ becomes large, since computing the negative log-likelihood involves calculating the inverse and the determinant of the covariance matrix.
 For example, the widely-used PEMS-BAY traffic speed data consists of observations from 325 sensors, and the forecasting horizon is usually set to 1 hour (i.e., 12 timesteps with a 5-minute interval).
 This would result in $N=325$ and $Q=12$, and the size of $\Sigma^k$ becomes ${3900 \times 3900}$.